Skip to content

 fft test . --env dev

-Use --select tag:<name> to restrict by tags (legacy --select batch reads the same tags list).
+Use --select tag:<name> to restrict by tags (e.g. fft test --select tag:batch).
 Tests always execute regardless of cache settings.

 Each entry produces a summary line.
 Failures stop the command unless severity: warn is set.